w3c-ccg/did-pkh/did-pkh-method-draft.md

 ### Problem Statement

-There are over hundreds of billions of on-chain, balance-holding accounts across the major 50 or so blockchains, all secured and namespaced using similar technologies.
+There are hundreds of billions of on-chain, balance-holding accounts across the major 50 or so blockchains, all secured and namespaced using similar technologies.
 Almost all of these derive identifiers from hashed or otherwise obscured public keys, which are provided at time of transaction.